ulearn/gads/docs/API-knowledge/KB-GAds-API.md

 **Targeting:**
 - [ ] **Geographic targets** (`geo_target_constant`) - MUST be set for new region
   - Location Options: **"Presence: People in or regularly in your included locations"**
+  - See [Finding Geo Target Constants](#finding-geo-target-constants) for city-level targeting
 - [ ] **Language targets** (`language_constant`) - Follows location convention:
   - France = French (+English)
   - Spain = Spanish (+English)